hermannhueck/MusicService/Clients/MusicSPA-AngularJS-NoAuth/README.md

 ------------------

 There are other frameworks out there (Ember, Backbone, React, Meteor, Polymer, Knockout etc.).
-I chose Angular because it is currently the leading client-side MVC web framework in the market.
+I chose Angular as it is currently the leading client-side MVC web framework in the market.